Reema-Siddiqi/Portfolio/README.md

 The Report depicts the Actual v/s Forecasted Sales variance for PepsiCo.

 ## Project 3: Dispute Claim
+The Report depicts the dispute categories, region-wise disputes, dispute count by product and the amount claimed by vendors from PepsiCo.

 ## Project 3: KPI Dashboard
+The Report depicts the KPI summary for the nodes affecting the KPIs, throughput and daily traffic for Rogers Canada at Ericsson.